tholonia/iching_cli/book/v2/markdown/hexagram_05.md

 <ul><li><B>1</B> (yang) <I>Cautious Beginnings</I> - The first line suggests a time for gentle initiation, where a quiet spirit prepares the ground for future growth through careful observation and reserved energy. <i>Moving line</i>: A subtle transformation occurs as the initial softness begins to hint at a nascent assertiveness, laying the foundation for future action.</li></ul>
 <ul><li><B>2</B> (yang) <I>Nurturing Composure</I> - In this stage, calm and steady acceptance nurtures inner strength.
 Patience is sustained by consistent self-trust and a readiness to learn. <i>Moving line</i>: The receptive quality transforms gradually; the passive being finds a spark of creative determination, ready to guide the next phase.</li></ul>
 <ul><li><B>3</B> (yang) <I>Resilient Path</I> - This line warns against hasty moves but encourages perseverance.
-Challenges are met with steadfast resilience, urging one to learn through trial without losing balance. <i>Moving line</i>: A dynamic shift occurs as quiet endurance evolves into a cultivated force—a tempered drive that readies the spirit for transformation.</li></ul>
+Challenges are met with steadfast resilience, urging one to learn through trial without losing balance. <i>Moving line</i>: A dynamic shift occurs as quiet endurance evolves into a cultivated force, a tempered drive that readies the spirit for transformation.</li></ul>
 <ul><li><B>4</B> (yin) <I>Steady Advancement</I> - Progress builds slowly but steadily.
 Here, measured steps are taken with deliberate caution, merging natural patience with gradual assertiveness. <i>Moving line</i>: The transformation is seen as inner stillness begins to express itself in purposeful movements, signaling the start of active expression without neglecting patience.</li></ul>
 <ul><li><B>5</B> (yang) <I>Serene Authority</I> - At this point, accumulated patience matures into a position of quiet strength and leadership.
 The energy is now centered, enabling wise decision-making. <i>Moving line</i>: A significant shift occurs as the yielding, receptive energy turns into proactive command, blending calm insight with effective action.</li></ul>
 <ul><li><B>6</B> (yin) <I>Harmonious Culmination</I> - The final line embodies the fruition of patient effort.
 All elements of wisdom and experience converge, achieving a balanced state where calm and action coexist harmoniously. <i>Moving line</i>: The ultimate transformation sees a complete integration where the initial softness evolves into dynamic vitality, affirming that true strength arises from the harmony of patience and progress.</li></ul>